erlang/otp/lib/stdlib/doc/src/re.md

 A closing parenthesis can be included in a name either as `\)` or between `\Q` and `\E`.
-In addition to backslash processing, if the `extended` or PCRE2_EXTENDED_MORE option is also set, unescaped whitespace in verb names is skipped, and #-comments are recognized, exactly as in the rest of the pattern.
+In addition to backslash processing, if the `extended` or PCRE2_EXTENDED_MORE option is also set, unescaped white space in verb names is skipped, and #-comments are recognized, exactly as in the rest of the pattern.
 `extended` and PCRE2_EXTENDED_MORE do not affect verb names.